 If your swatch came out bigger, you need to work out why it is as well.

-It can be that maybe you are a loose crocheter.
+It can be that maybe you are a loose tension crocheter.
 In that case, using a hook that is a size smaller can help you get your stitches a bit tighter and closer to the ones in the pattern.

 If you are still on a fence about swatching, and wondering why you would spend time and yarn making these crochet squares, I have some ideas of other uses for the swatches.